MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/video-content.md

 ## Add a video to your library

-To add a video to your library in [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)]:
+To add a video to your library in Dynamics 365 Marketing:

 1. Go to **Marketing** > **Marketing content** > **Videos** to open a page that shows a list of all videos already in your library.